NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ![5_branch](/static/tutorials-examples/tutorials/tutorial-template/5_branch.png 'Branch check')

-3. Navigate to `neurodesk.github.io/content/en/tutorials-examples/tutorials/` and then navigate to the subfolder you believe your tutorial belongs in (e.g. "/functional_imaging").
+3. Within your cloned environment, navigate to `neurodesk.github.io/content/en/tutorials-examples/tutorials/` and then navigate to the subfolder you believe your tutorial belongs in (e.g. "/functional_imaging").

 4. Create a new, appropriately named markdown file to house your tutorial (e.g. "physio.md").
 Images need to be stored in the /static directory - please mirror the same directory structure as for your markdown files.